 The principal has a plethora of options to craft the exact type of agreement they need to maintain their financial future.
 In fact, a principal can even control when the financial power of attorney begins and ends.
 They can specify a future date or occurrence to activate the agent’s powers, called a springing power of attorney, because it “springs” into action if you become incapacitated.
 A principal may also revoke the power of attorney agreement at any time or make the power of attorney durable – so that it remains in effect after the principal becomes incapacitated (called a “durable power of attorney”).
 A financial power of attorney agreement is flexible enough to meet your concerns.

 Anyone interested in learning more about this concept should also be aware that the agent’s financial power is different from an executor.
 The agent’s power comes from your agreement with that individual and covers financial decisions that occur in your lifetime.
 An executor’s power comes from your Will, meaning that your agent’s powers end upon your death.
-Although this concept sounds straightforward, power of attorney agreements can get complicated quickly, and individuals should consider hiring a Georgia estate planning attorney to help them craft the perfect plan for them.
+Although this concept sounds straightforward, power of attorney agreements can get complicated quickly, and individuals should consider hiring an experienced Georgia estate planning attorney to help craft the perfect plan for them.
 These are uncertain times, and it is never too early to consider your and your family’s financial future.

 Do you have Financial Power of Attorney Legal Questions?